Civic Education · Level 1: Authority Foundations

 Why the Confusion Persists

 Public rhetoric often treats mayors as autonomous executives.
-In reality, they operate inside a hierarchy of authority.
+However, they operate inside a hierarchy of authority defined by state law.

-This mismatch between expectation and authority fuels frustration.
+This mismatch between expectation and authority creates frustration.
 Institutional literacy corrects that distortion.

 The Federalism Layer